longjp/rmd-template/readme.md

-## template
+## rmd-template

-`template` contains R Markdown templates.
+contains R Markdown templates.
 To install these templates on your system:

 ``` r
 if (!requireNamespace("devtools")) install.packages("devtools")